RyanAWalters/projects/python/advanced_lighting_model/README.md

 # Advanced Lighting Model
-Model that creates the classic image of reflective spheres on a checkboard.
+Model that creates the classic image of reflective spheres on a checkerboard.

 *This school project required the used of TKinter and nothing else.
 Even use of numpy was forbidden.
 Every pixel was required to be a rectangle object scaled to as small as possible on a canvas, and matrix manipulation and linear alegbra were done manually.
 As such, this program is nearly exponentially slower the more "pixels" are being rendered.
 I wish it wasn't so, but it is what it is.*